nguyenvukhang/kitty2/docs/shell-integration.rst

   to view it in a pager

-* The current working directory or the command being executed are automatically displayed in the kitty window titlebar/tab title
+* The current working directory or the command being executed are automatically displayed in the alatty window titlebar/tab title

 * The text cursor is changed to a bar when editing commands at the shell prompt

 * :ref:`clone_shell` with all environment variables and the working directory copied

-* :ref:`Edit files in new kitty windows <edit_file>` even over SSH
+* :ref:`Edit files in new alatty windows <edit_file>` even over SSH

 * Glitch free window resizing even with complex prompts.
 Achieved by erasing the prompt on resize and allowing the shell to redraw it cleanly.

-* Sophisticated completion for the :program:`kitty` command in the shell.
+* Sophisticated completion for the :program:`alatty` command in the shell.

 * When confirming a quit command if a window is sitting at a shell prompt, it is not counted (for details, see :opt:`confirm_os_window_close`)